 FAQs on Watching Netflix with a VPN

-On which devices can I use a VPN to unblock Netflix?
+On which devices can I watch Netflix with a VPN?

 Is using a VPN for Netflix legal?
 Will Netflix ban me?

-Can I use a free VPN to watch Netflix?
+Can I use a free VPN while watching Netflix?

 Which country has the largest Netflix library?